Doomlazer/EQ1-CDR/README.md

 ### Highlights

-- All known bugs and broken messages fixed.
+- Many, many bugs and broken messages fixed.

 - Restored backgrounds and views from the floppy version.